Maarten Lafeber

-Maarten Lafeber (born 11 December 1974) is a Dutch professional golfer who won the Dutch, Swiss and Spanish amateur championships before turning professional in 1997.
+Maarten Lafeber (born 11 December 1974) is a Dutch professional golfer.

+Early life and amateur career

 Lafeber was born in Eindhoven, North Brabant.
+He won the Dutch, Swiss and Spanish amateur championships in his youth.

+Professional career

-He earned a European Tour card at the first attempt, but lost it at the end of 1998.
-After spending time on the second tier Challenge Tour, where he won the 1999 Tusker Kenya Open, he regained his place on the main tour for the 2000 season.
-In 2003 he became the first home player to win the Dutch Open since Joop Rühl 1947, and that remains his only win on the European Tour.
-In July 2005 he reached a career high ranking of 88 in the World Golf Ranking.
+Lafeber turned professional in 1997.
+He earned a European Tour card at the first attempt but lost it at the end of 1998.

+Lafeber played on the second-tier Challenge Tour where he won the 1999 Tusker Kenya Open.
+He regained his place on the main tour for the 2000 season.
+In 2003, he became the first home player to win the Dutch Open since Joop Rühl 1947, and that remains his only win on the European Tour.
+In July 2005, he reached a career high ranking of 88 in the World Golf Ranking.

-Lafeber sold shares in himself to finance his career, and bought the shareholders out at a profit of 85% at the end of the 2004 season.
+Lafeber once sold shares in himself to Dutch businessmen to help finance his career.

+Personal life

+In June 2025, Lafeber's son Guus made his debut appearance at the KLM Open as an amateur, where Maarten acted as his caddy.
+Later in August 2025, Guus went on to win the Boys Amateur Championship at County Louth Golf Club in Ireland.